Communities

 General comments

-Kevin‭ wrote over 4 years ago
+Kevin‭ wrote almost 5 years ago

 "Characters need to push the plot forward, rather than the plot pushing the characters to a point they need to be at."
 I don't think this is universally true.
 I oftentimes come up with a story by figuring out the plot first, then deciding which kinds of characters would go through it the way I want them to and putting them into the story.
 I'm discovering my characters' motivations and personalities based on the major decisions I've already determined they'll be making.